Facts about New Zealand fur seal

 In New Zealand, fur seals are found on rocky shores around the mainland, Chatham Islands and the subantarctic islands (including Macquarie Island).
 They are also found much further afield in South Australia, Western Australia and Tasmania.

 Breeding colonies occur as far north as the Coromandel peninsula and as far south as the subantarctic islands.
-They are even seen north of Auckland on occasion.
+They are even sometimes seen north of Auckland.

 Diet and foraging